owlbarn/tutorial/book/optimisation/README.md

   Mat.print y
 ```

-Once nice property about the newton's method is its rate of convergence: it converges quadratically.
+One nice property about the Newton's method is its rate of convergence: it converges quadratically.
 However, one big problem with the newton method is the problem size.
 In the real world applications, it is not rare to see optimisation problems with thousands, millions or more variants.
 In these cases, it is impractical to compute the Hessian matrix, not to mention its inverse.

 Towards this end, the *Quasi-newton* methods are proposed.
-The basic idea is to iteratively build up an approximation of the inverse of Hessian matrix.
+The basic idea is to iteratively build up an approximation of the inverse of the Hessian matrix.
-Their convergence is fast, but not as efficient as newton method.
-It takes about $n$ quasi-newton iterations to progress similarly as the newton method.
+Their convergence is fast, but not as efficient as the Newton's method.
+It takes about $n$ quasi-newton iterations to progress similarly as the Newton's method.
 The most important method in this category is BFGS (Broyden-Fletcher-Goldfarb-Shanno), named after its four authors.

 EXPLAIN briefly.

-The Limited-BFGS (L-BFGS) address the memory usage issue in BFGS.
+As a practical enhancement to the algorithm, the Limited-BFGS (L-BFGS) address the memory usage issue in BFGS.
 Instead of propagating updates over all iterations, this method only keeps updates from the last $m$ iterations.

+EXPLAIN

 ## Global Optimisation and Constrained Optimisation

-This chapter mainly focuses on unconstrained optimisation, mostly to find local optimal.
+This chapter mainly focuses on unconstrained optimisation, mostly to find local optima.
-In the rest of this chapter we will give a very very brief introduction to global optimisation and constrained optimisation
+In the rest of this chapter we will give a very very brief introduction to global optimisation and constrained optimisation.

 The basic idea of global optimisation is to provide effective search methods and heuristics to traverse the search space effectively.
-One method is to start from sufficient number of initial points and find the local optimal, the choose the smallest/largest value from them.
+One method is to start from a sufficient number of initial points and find the local optima, then choose the smallest/largest value from them.
 Another heuristic is to try stepping away from a local optimal value by taking a finite amplitude step away from it, perform the optimisation method, and see if it leads to a better solution or still the same.

 One example of algorithm: Simulated Annealing Methods.